Quantum mechanics provides the physical basis of teleological evolutions: Time-symmetric explanation of the quantum speedup

 \section{Time-symmetric explanation of the quantum speedup}

-We provide a description of quantum algorithms and their quantum speedups open to the coexistence of causality and retrocausality.
-Since this is a way of thinking quantum computation that is radically different from the usual one, we provide it first at a conceptual level.
-All formalizations are postponed in the \textit{Appendix}.
+We provide a description of quantum algorithms open to the time-symmetric coexistence of causality and retrocausality on unitary evolutions.
 The section is divided into subsections corresponding to the various arguments.